PaulMeehlSchool/website/workshops.md

 **Registration**

-You can register for courses at [paulmeehlschool@gmail.com](mailto:paulmeehlschool@gmail.com).
+You can register for each workshop on its dedicated page.
 Please note that each workshop has limited capacity, and members of Paul Meehl School have priority enrollment in the workshops.

+If you have any questions, please contact us at [d.lakens@tue.nl](mailto:d.lakens@tue.nl).

 **2024 Program**